AdobeDocs/experience-manager-65.en/help/forms/using/integrating-correspondence-management-html-workspace.md

 ---
-title: Integrating third-party applications in AEM Forms workspace
+title: Integrating third-party applications in the AEM Forms workspace
-seo-title: Integrating third-party applications in AEM Forms workspace
-description: Integrate third-party applications such as Correspondence Management in AEM Forms workspace.
+description: Integrate third-party applications such as Correspondence Management in the AEM Forms workspace.
-seo-description: How-to integrate third-party apps like Correspondence Management in AEM Forms workspace.
-uuid: 7654cf86-b896-4db2-8f5d-6c1b2e6c229f
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: forms-workspace
-discoiquuid: f70f21e3-3bec-490d-889e-faf496fb738b
 docset: aem65
 exl-id: 39a3f7db-549f-47f3-8d4f-42d583a4532d
 ---
 # Integrating third-party applications in AEM Forms workspace{#integrating-third-party-applications-in-aem-forms-workspace}

 AEM Forms workspace supports the management of task assignment and completion activities for forms and documents.
-These forms and documents can be XDP Forms, Flex® forms, or Guides (deprecated) that have been rendered in XDP, PDF, HTML, or Flex formats.
+These forms and documents can be XDP Forms, Flex&reg; forms, or Guides (deprecated) that have been rendered in XDP, PDF, HTML, or Flex formats.

 These capabilities are further enhanced.
-AEM Forms now supports collaboration with third-party applications that support functionality similar to the AEM Forms workspace.
+AEM Forms now support collaboration with third-party applications that support functionality similar to the AEM Forms workspace.
 A common part of this functionality is the workflow of assignment and subsequent approval of a task.
-AEM Forms provides a single unified experience for AEM Forms enterprise users so that all such task assignments or approvals for the supported applications can be handled through AEM Forms workspace.
+AEM Forms provides a single unified experience for AEM Forms enterprise users so that all such task assignments or approvals for the supported applications can be handled through the AEM Forms workspace.

 As an example, let us consider Correspondence Management as the sample candidate for integration with AEM Forms workspace.
 Correspondence Management has the concept of a 'Letter', which can be rendered and allows actions.

 ## Create Correspondence Management assets {#create-correspondence-management-assets}

-Start by creating a sample Correspondence Management template that is rendered in AEM Forms workspace.
+Start by creating a sample Correspondence Management template that is rendered in the AEM Forms workspace.
 For more details, see [Create a letter template](../../forms/using/create-letter.md).

 Access the Correspondence Management template at its URL to verify if the Correspondence Management template can be rendered successfully.
 The URL has a pattern similar to `https://'[server]:[port]'/lc/content/cm/createcorrespondence.html?cmLetterId=encodedLetterId&cmUseTestData=1&cmPreview=0;`

-where `encodedLetterId` is the URL-encoded letter Id.
+Where `encodedLetterId` is the URL-encoded letter Id.
 Specify the same letter Id, when defining the render process for workspace task in Workbench.

 ## Create a task to render and submit a letter in AEM Workspace {#create-a-task-to-render-and-submit-a-letter-in-aem-workspace}